stratosphereips/StratosphereLinuxIPS/docs/feel_project.md

 all the relevant information on its own.
 TPR indicates what ratio of the malicious samples was detected, and FPR shows how much of the benign samples are misclassified as malicious.
-The F-score is often advocated as a summarizing metric when comparing the performance of two classifiers [9, Chapter 11] [11].
+The F-score is often advocated as a summarizing metric when comparing the performance of two classifiers.
 We use its unweighted variant F1.

 #### Comparison to Other Settings